iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 This document provides a general procedure for integrating a Vertiq module with a PX4 flight controller using DroneCAN, also known as UAVCANv0 or UAVCAN.

 Details on the DroneCAN protocol can be found on the `DroneCAN specification <https://dronecan.github.io/Specification/1._Introduction/>`_.
 For information on DroneCAN support on
-Vertiq modules, refer to the :ref:`manual_dronecan` section of the Feature Reference Manual.
+Vertiq modules, refer to the :ref:`dronecan_protocol` section.

 Module Configuration and Enumeration
 =====================================